Free and Confidential Women’s Care Donate

 1. There is a gestational limit to when you can take medical abortion drugs.

-The FDA has approved the use of medical abortion drugs only through 10 weeks gestation.
+The FDA has approved the use of medical abortion drugs through 10 weeks gestation.
 Taking these drugs beyond this timeframe or purchasing them online is not recommended, as serious risks or side effects can occur.

 While it’s impossible to pinpoint how severe these side effects could be for each woman, you should consider your pain tolerance, health, and personal situation.